 The city council shall conduct the hearing and decide the appeal within 30 days after receiving notice of the appeal from the purchasing manager; and

-At the hearing, the city council shall consider de novo the notice of debarment, or the notice of denial, revocation or revision of prequalification, the standards of responsibility upon which the decision on prequalification was based, or the reasons listed for debarment, and any evidence provided by the parties.
+At the hearing, the city council shall consider de novo the notice of debarment, or the notice of denial, revocation, or revision of prequalification, the criteria upon which the decision on prequalification was based, or the reasons listed for debarment, and any evidence provided by the parties.

 Decision.
 The city council shall set forth in writing the reasons for the decision.